Allia Business Centre

 Forums

 Born out of our work during the Covid-19 pandemic our forums are now the established voice of the community and used by government and other bodies to consult the community.
-If you are interested in joining any of our forums and for more information, please email [email protected]
+If you are interested in joining our forums and for more information, please email [email protected]

 Disability Forum